 Current Long-term Drought Status

-Winter snowfall through December was much below average across the state, and it was particularly dry in southern Arizona.
+Winter snowfall through March was much above average across the state, improving the water resource situation.

-The update for January through March 2018 will be posted in late April.
+The update for April through June 2019 will be posted in early July.